-For the FUEL TANK/TRAVEL POD/LITENING POD/ALQ-131/184:
+Regarding FUEL TANK/TRAVEL POD/LITENING POD/ALQ-131/184:

-These are not weapons, and thus do not have profiles.
+These are not weapons and thus do not have profiles.
 You cannot select these stations manually in DSMS-the magenta box highlights the OSB when pressed, but the station does not select.

-If Weapons Off (WPNS OFF) is the active, live profile (Master Arm switch set to ARM), WPNS OFF is displayed in green reverse video with the HUD mode displayed above it.
+If the profile is set to Weapons Off (WPNS OFF) as the active, live profile (Master Arm switch set to ARM), WPNS OFF is displayed in green reverse video with the HUD mode displayed above it.

-If Weapons Off is the active profile and Master Arm switch is set to SAFE, WPNS OFF is displayed in white reverse video with the HUD mode displayed above it.
+If the profile is set to Weapons Off as the active profile and Master Arm switch set to SAFE, WPNS OFF is displayed in white reverse video with the HUD mode displayed above it.

-Figure 212.
+Figure 210.
 Weapons Off, SAFE